-PLEASE NOTE: Students must be current juniors or seniors as of Spring 2018 and must also be at least 16 years old by the start of the program.
+PLEASE NOTE: Students must be current juniors or seniors as of Fall 2021 and must also be at least 16 years old by the start of the program.
 There is no fee for participating in the Bioengineering Internship besides the application fee.
-Students must also attend the orientation on the first day of the program (June 10th).
+Students must also attend the orientation on the first day of the program (June 13th).

 Visit the Bioegineering Internship website for more information.